qzydustin/qzydustin.github.io/_posts/2022-07-18-tutorial-for-trojan-proxy-setup.md

 - Config Trojan

   The default config is located at /etc/trojan/config
   Here is an example config.
-A random password, cert and key file are required.
+A random password, cert, and key file are required.
   Free cert and key file can be obtained by acme.sh.

   ```config